Yuxi

 workshop 001 - A moment with plants

-workshop 002 - Drawing with plants
+workshop 002 - Drawing with me

 ...

-001 A moment with plants
+A moment with plants

 This workshop is the first approach to engage the public to be with plants.
 I have posted an open call on social media to use the term '#BEING WITH PLANTS' to encourage people to have a five-minute communication with accessible plants nearby and then share their experience through video, audio,text, etc. This online workshop was meat to function as a trigger point for the participants to gain embodied kinship experiences.